A Q&A WITH ABBY

 It’s no surprise that some of the top questions we receive in Admissions center on housing.
 We get it — where you live and who you live with during your first year seems like it will shape your experience.
 For some students, their housing story does play a big role in their overall college experience; for others, their housing choices take a backseat to other aspects of college life.

-We recently sat down with Allison Hall Resident Assistant (RA) Abby to get her advice on some of the biggest issues coming up for our incoming class.
+We sat down with former Allison Hall Resident Assistant (RA) Abby to get her advice on some of the biggest housing questions that arise for incoming students.

 How should I choose which Residence Halls are right for me?

 It can be hard to not know the feel of the Residence Halls before you come here.
 You have to ignore the stereotypes and just focus on the basics: